A furtive glance and your heart skips a beat. Excitement at seeing your partner and eye contact that makes your legs weak. That’s love.

 Love is not jealous.
 Love should be free from the negative qualities that jealousy brings with it.
 Not only should you refrain from being jealous of your partner’s relationships with others such as colleagues and family, but you should also not be jealous of your partner’s success in life or professionally.

 Finally, refrain from comparing your relationship to other couples online.
-Your relationship is unique and only by focusing on your love will you figure out what works best for you two and what brings most joy and satisfaction to your love life.
+Your answer to “what is love?” will be different from other couples.
+Your relationship is unique, and only by focusing on your love will you figure out what works best for you two and what brings most joy and satisfaction to your love life.